Guy Bleus: Art and archive

-Guy Bleus was born in Hasselt, Belgium.
-In 1978 he founded The Administration Centre – 42.292 which became a huge art archive with works and information of 6000 artists from more than 60 countries.
+Bleus was born on October 23, 1950, in Hasselt.
+In 1978, he founded The Administration Centre – 42.292 which became a huge art archive with the works and information of 6000 artists from more than 60 countries.
 "Guy Bleus has one of the finest archives of mail art in Europe, if not the world."

 Bleus was the first artist who systematically used scents in plastic arts.
-In 1978 he wrote the olfactory manifesto The Thrill of Working with Odours in which he deplores the lack of interest in scents in the visual arts.
+In 1978, he wrote the olfactory manifesto The Thrill of Working with Odours in which he deplores the lack of interest in scents in the visual arts.
 Since then he showed smell paintings, mailed perfumed objects and made aromatic installations; he also created spray performances where he sprayed a mist of fragrance over the audience.

 Exploring the possibilities of communication media as art media, he investigated the postal system in Indirect correspondence (1979) and searched for an alternative postal system in Airmail by balloons.
 Together with Charles François he was a pioneer using a computer connected to a modem for artistic communication (in 1989).
 He also applied reproduction media such as Microfilm, CD-ROM and DVD-ROM for artistic reasons.